 Presence Requirements

 This section contains the high level Requirements of the Presence Feature for the PCPS enabler.
-This feature allows the PoC subscriber to express his Presence status.
+This feature allows the PoC User to express his Presence status.

 Informational Note: Some of the presence states in the table below are mutually exclusive.
-For example, a PoC subscriber would need to be “Registered” in order to be “Active in at least one PoC session”.
+For example, a PoC User would need to be “Registered” in order to be “Active in at least one PoC Session”.